czarandy/czarandy.github.io/_stories/2007-four-hearts.md

 Lieutenant Canasta grasped, with his right hand, a conclusion.

-"Perhaps, gentlemen, Lieutenant Poker is merely uttering the word .indeed' followed by an extract of the previous sentence," he explained.
+"Perhaps, gentlemen, Lieutenant Poker is merely uttering the word 'indeed' followed by an extract of the previous sentence," he explained.

 "Why would he do such a thing?" wondered Sergeant Whist.